Testosterone

 After the glands produce testosterone, it is secreted into the blood.
 99% of it is quickly adhered to by a protein sex hormone-binding globulin (SHBG), which acts as a carrier to move hormones around the body.
 The remaining 1% (free testosterone) is bio-available to act on and enter into cells throughout the body.

 Testosterone level can be measured with a blood test, and it should preferably be taken in the morning when testosterone level is the highest.
 If possible it is best to measure both the SHBG bound testosterone and the free testosterone levels.
 If only the total testosterone is measured, you do not get an accurate representation of how much testosterone is free to act in the body.
-It is the levels of free testosterone and SHBG that determine how effective testosterone is in the body, and how much supplementation is needed.
+It is the levels of free testosterone and SHBG that determine how effective testosterone is in the body.

 Sources of testosterone

 Testosterone was first manufactured in the late 1930's.
-Today, soya bean substrates are used to manufacture natural testosterone.
+Today, soy bean substrates are used to manufacture natural testosterone.
 Natural/genuine/pure/bio-identical testosterone cannot be patented.

 Warning.
-The pharmaceutical industry has developed a number of testosterone look-alikes.
-These synthetic testosterone analogues (look-alikes) with testosterone-like activities are not naturally-occurring and can therefore be patented.
-Unlike natural bio-identical testosterone, they are not as effective as the real thing, and more importantly they have a variety of nasty side-effects including low sperm count / sterility.
+The pharmaceutical industry has developed a number of testosterone look-alikes, so that they can patent them.
+These synthetic testosterone analogues (look-alikes) are not naturally-occurring and have a molecule that is different to that of real testosterone.
+This difference means that they can be patented, owned, and sold at a higher price.
+The altered molecules have testosterone-like activities, but unlike natural testosterone, these pharmaceutical testosterone analogues are not as effective as the real thing.
+More importantly they have a variety of nasty side-effects including low sperm count / sterility.
 They include fluoxymesterone and methyltestosterone.
 Some doctors are not aware of this crucial difference between natural bio-identical testosterone and the patented look-alikes.
-It is absolutely critical that you always use the real thing - bio-identical hormones.
+It is absolutely critical that you always use the real thing - natural or bio-identical hormones.
 (3)

 MEN